-If you’re headed for a particularly saturated market you’ll need to put extra strategic genius into standing out from the crowd.
+If you’re launching into a particularly saturated market you’ll need extra strategic visual marketing communications to help you stand out from the crowd.
 Your USPs and product offering is one thing, but how you visually package them up could mean the difference between sales or no sales, clients or no clients.
 Be a breath of fresh air in your industry by harnessing the power of design to really sell what makes you different.

 The conversion generator

 Design isn’t just about making something look great (though that’s a strong start), it’s also about making things work properly.
-If your business website, for example, is well designed both in a visual and user experience regard, your business will see far more conversions and revenue being generated than one which skipped the design stage and rushed straight to market.
-Customers are far more likely to give you their money if your site works, it’s as simple as that.
+If your business website, for example, is well designed both in a visual and user experience regard, your business will generate far more conversions and revenue than one that skipped the design stage and rushed straight to market.
+Customers are far more likely to give you their money if your site works and looks good, it’s as simple as that.

 Buy cheap, buy twice